MilindSiddhanti/flix_demo/flix/README.md

 - [x] User can scroll through a list of movies currently playing in theaters from The Movie DB API (+5pt)
 - [x] User can "Pull to refresh" the movie list (+2pt)
 - [x] User sees a loading state while waiting for the movies to load (+2pt)
+- [x] User can tap a cell to see a detail view (+5pts)
+- [x] User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView (+5pts)
+- [x] User can tap a poster in the collection view to see a detail screen of that movie (+3pts)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):